sguzunov/docs/docs/developers/04_configuration/01_system/system-configuration.md

 ## Dynamic Gateway Port

 The Glue42 Gateway starts on port 8385 by default.
-In environments where multiple user sessions run on the same machine (e.g., Citrix Virtual Apps), using a predefined port will not work, as the first instance of [**Glue42 Enterprise**](https://glue42.com/enterprise/) will occupy that port and all other instances will not be able to connect.
+In environments where multiple user sessions run on the same machine (e.g., running [**Glue42 Enterprise**](https://glue42.com/enterprise/) as a Citrix Virtual App), using a predefined port will not work, as the first instance of [**Glue42 Enterprise**](https://glue42.com/enterprise/) will occupy that port and all other instances will not be able to connect.
 To avoid this, the Glue42 Gateway can be configured from the `system.json` file to choose dynamically a free port on startup.

 To configure the Glue42 Gateway to use a random free port, go to the `"configuration"` object under the `"gw"` top-level key and set its `"port"` property to `0`: